Photo of John Abdelsayed

 The community is registered in the census as Islamorada, Village of Islands.

-As of the 2020 United States census, there were 7,107 people, 2,997 households, and 1,788 families residing in the city.
+As of the 2020 United States census, 7,107 people, 2,997 households, and 1,788 families resided in the village.

-As of the 2010 United States census, there were 6,119 people, 2,674 households, and 1,705 families residing in the city.
+As of the 2010 United States census, 6,119 people, 2,674 households, and 1,705 families lived in the village.

-As of the census of 2000, there were 6,846 people, 3,174 households, and 1,853 families residing in the village.
+As of the census of 2000, 6,846 people, 3,174 households, and 1,853 families resided in the village.
 The population density was 371.8/km² (962.5/mi²).
-There were 5,461 housing units at an average density of 296.6/km² (767.7/mi²).
+The 5,461 housing units had an average density of 296.6/km² (767.7/mi²).
 The racial makeup of the village was 96.84% White, 0.45% African American, 0.22% Native American, 0.61% Asian, 0.09% Pacific Islander, 0.79% from other races, and 0.99% from two or more races.
-Hispanic or Latino of any race were 6.72% of the population.
+Hispanic or Latino residents of any race were 6.72% of the population.
+Of the 3,174 households, 17.9% had children under 18 living with them, 50.2% were married couples living together, 4.9% had a female householder with no husband present, and 41.6% were not families.
+About 32.3% of all households were made up of individuals, and 8.9% had someone living alone who was 65 or older.
+The average household size was 2.10 and the average family size was 2.63.

-In 2000, in the village, the population was spread out, with 15.5% under the age of 18, 4.5% from 18 to 24, 27.5% from 25 to 44, 35.6% from 45 to 64, and 16.9% who were 65 years of age or older.
+In the village, the age distribution was 15.5% under 18, 4.5% from 18 to 24, 27.5% from 25 to 44, 35.6% from 45 to 64, and 16.9% were 65 years of age or older.
 The median age was 46 years.
 For every 100 females, there were 112.6 males.
-For every 100 females age 18 and over, there were 112.2 males.
+For every 100 females 18 and over, there were 112.2 males.

 Official neighborhoods within the village are: